THE-CODE-FACTORY/MagicBoot-Server/README.md

 ### Before you start
 MagicBoot requires MongoDB & nodejs.\
 MongoDB: https://www.mongodb.com/, the community version should do the job.\
-NodeJS: https://nodejs.org/, the LTS version is recomended.
+NodeJS: https://nodejs.org/, LTS version is recomended.

 ### Installation